buildtesters/buildtest/docs/contributing/github_integration.rst

 buildtest has a few bots to do various operations that are described below.

 - **Stale**  - buildtest is using `Stale <https://github.com/marketplace/stale>`_ to close outdated issues.
 This is configured in ``.github/stale.yml``.
 If there is no activity on a issue after certain time period, **probot-stale** will mark the issue and project maintainers can close it manually.
 For more details on Stale refer to the `documentation <https://probot.github.io/>`_

-- **Issue-Label-Bot** - buildtest is using `Issue-Label-Bot <https://github.com/marketplace/issue-label-bot>`_ to mark issues using Machine Learning.
-The configuration can be found at `issue_label_bot.yaml <https://github.com/HPC-buildtest/buildtest-framework/blob/devel/.github/issue_label_bot.yaml>`_.
-The **issue-label bot** will marking incoming issues with the corresponding labels.
-For a list of predictions on all issues check the following link: https://mlbot.net/data/HPC-buildtest/buildtest-framework